emmajanedrews/base-template/join-our-team.md

 ***Support:***

-* From Frank Free, you will have direct access in office or by cell phone to the broker in charge of 26 Years.
+* From Frank Free, you will have direct access in office or by cell phone to the broker in charge of 26 years.
 * From Chip Free, you will have direct access in office or by cell phone for tech support and general support.
 * A collaborative work environment—yes, our agents really help each other.